Suu Kyi imprisonment: Will the EU impose sanctions on Myanmar? | DW | 13.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Critics are urging the EU to impose sanctions on the military junta, following the sentencing of Aung San Suu Kyi.
-Some fear that a lack of action will send the wrong message to Myanmar's post-coup leadership.
+Critics are urging the EU to impose fresh sanctions on the military junta after the sentencing of Aung San Suu Kyi.
+They fear a lack of action will send the wrong message to Myanmar.

 Aung San Suu Kyi was sentenced to two years in prison on charges of incitement and violating COVID-19 regulations